hmcts/ops-runbooks/BAIS/BAIS-Windows-Firewall.md

 ```
 * On the last line remove end of block comment Eg. */

-6. Push your new branch
+6. Commit your chnages and push your new branch
 ```bash
 git push --set-upstream origin BRANCH-NAME
 ```